-Y’all this Slow Cooker Chicken Noodle Soup recipe is for the soul for reals.
-I build up a good chicken flavored stock then add in veggies, tender chicken and egg noodles.
-It’s simply the best boos, plus the slow cooker does all the work.
+Y’all, this slow cooker chicken noodle soup recipe is for the soul for reals.
+I build up a good chicken-flavored stock, then add in veggies, chicken, and egg noodles right at the end.
+It’s simply the best slow cooker chicken noodle soup boos.
+All you gotta do is scoop it up and enjoy!

 This post may contain affiliate links.
 Read our disclosure policy.